mcchrish/nnn.vim/README.md

 let g:nnn#session = 'global'
 ```

+Note: If desired, an n³ session can be disabled temporarily by passing
+`session: false` as an option to `nnn#pick()`.

 #### Command override

 When you want to override the default n³ command and add some extra flags.